Akshaykhanna111/Clustering-Project/README.md

 - Studied distribution, summary statistics, and outliers for each product across Region and Channel groups.
 - Channel seems to largely dictating the variance in distribution across groups for following products - Fresh, Milk, Grocery, and Detergent Paper
 - Identified key findings related to product distributions and correlations.
+	- For channel 2

+	-> All the products distribution is right skewed, but the tail size have reduced owing to outlier capping -> Strong correlation between following -
+	1. Grocery and Detergents_Paper
+	2. Milk and Detergents_Paper
+	3. Milk and Grocery

+	For channel 1

+	-> All the products distribution is right skewed, but the tail size have reduced owing to outlier capping -> Strong correlation between following -
+	1. Grocery and Detergents_Paper
+	2. Milk and Grocery

 ### Dimensionality Reduction